Upgrade Your Interiors with Quartz: The 2025 Designer's Favorite

 Living Areas: Unexpected Statements: In 2025, designers are getting creative, bringing quartz into unexpected areas of the home to make a statement:

-• Fireplace Surrounds: Quartz fireplace surrounds offer a contemporary and elegant alternative to traditional stone, adding a sophisticated focal point to your living room.
+• Fireplace Surrounds: Quartz surrounds give a modern alternative to traditional stone.
+They add elegance and a refined focal point.

 Choosing Your Perfect Quartz: A Designer's Checklist